pickleball grit durability

 Picture this: you stop doing the “thumb test” between points because you already know what your paddle will do.
 Your roll volley still bites, your counters still dip, and your confidence comes from predictability, not a fresh face.

-When performance stops falling off a cliff → players stop buying out of frustration and start buying only when a paddle is a true upgrade.
-That one causal flip is why this trend is bigger than a buzzword.
+When performance stops falling off a cliff, players stop buying out of frustration.
+They buy only when a paddle feels like a true upgrade.
+That one flip is why this trend is bigger than a buzzword.

 How the on court meta shifts beyond just faster speed ups